 The calibration procedure itself requires the use of a grid, and certified actual meters for voltage and current.
 The accuracy of the calibration will be directly affected by the accuracy of the measuring equipment you use.
-The Diagnostics Utility includes detailed instructions, and is available on the Service Navigator CD or at www.powerwavesoftware.com.
+The Diagnostics Utility includes detailed instructions, and is available at www.powerwavesoftware.com.